adib-the-noob/devops-assignment-02/README.md

 ### Deploying an Application Using Nginx
+#### About This Project
+This project demonstrates deploying applications using Nginx, showcasing a setup reminiscent of deployment practices from 2005.
 1. **Setting Up API Servers**
     Two API servers were set up:
     - A Node.js server running on port `3000`.